Introduction to Alice in Evermoor

 She doesn’t even turn her head.

-The boat startles a great blue heron that takes off from near the bank.
-Its bizarrely huge wings beat the air like wide doors swinging open and shut.
-Jeremy wakes then, jumps a little.
-“What was that?”
+The boat startles an immense grey bird that takes off from near the bank.
+Its bizarrely huge wings beat the air.

-He stands up, looks up at the sky, stretches, still clutching this rod and reel in his left hand, but then reaches over and taps Laney’s shoulder with his right.
-“Hello!
-Earth to Laney.
-We’re going to get wet here.”
 The sky grows darker as he speaks.
 A couple fat raindrops plop on my bare belly.
-I stand up and wrap my towel around myself.
+I rise from the chair and wrap my towel around myself.

 “Forget that.
-Something’s weird with her.”
+Something’s weird with her,” I say.

 “Snap her out of it.”